ersiver/FilmFlop/README.md

   - <b>Database Testing</b> - The project creates an in memory database for each database test but still runs them on the device.
 ### Local Unit Tests:
   - <b>ViewModel Tests</b> - ViewModels are tested using local unit tests with mock Repository implementations.
   - <b>Webservice Tests</b> - The project uses MockWebServer project to test REST api interactions.
+  - <b> Repository Tests</b> - Repository is tested using local unit tests with mock web service and mock database.

 ## Design
 + FilmFLop is built with Material Components for Android.